tobyck/cubestack/DOCS.md

 # Cubestack Documentation

 ## Literals
-Unlike sensible languages, literals are econded in base 36, then each digit is mapped to a move on a Rubiks Cube.
+Unlike all sensible languages, literals are econded in base 36, then each digit is mapped to a move on a Rubiks Cube.
+Luckily, there is a converter on the online interpreter.

 For strings, `"hi"` would first become it's ASCII codes, `[104, 105]`, then in base 36, `["2w", "2x"]`, then each of those digits mapped to a move and enclosed in `S` and `S'`, `S R2 B2 R2 b S'`.

 For numbers, the number is just converted to base 36 then has the decimal place (if present) replaced with `M2`.
 For example `12.34` would become `["c", "y"]`, then each digit mapped to a move, joined with `M2`, and put inside `M` and `M'` resulting in `M U M2 b' M'`.
 Note that to make a negative number you need to either multiply it by -1 (`M M'`) or subtract it from zero.

 Lists are notated with `E` and `E'` (the equivelent of `[` and `]`) and `E2` for seperating list items.
 Note that literal multi-dimenstional lists will be flattened.

-Luckily, there is a converter on the online interpreter.

 ## Math
 `R` - Add